Compiled by: Mrs. Trassilla Musonda

-On 21st February part of the roof of the Pre-Novitiate hose, two classrooms and part of the Oratory were damaged due to a heavy storm.
-The following day, Bro.
+On 21st February part of the roof of the Pre-Novitiate house, two classrooms and part of the Oratory were damaged due to a heavy storm.
+The following day Bro.
 Joseph Nyondo, Bro.
 Leotika Kaluba and some Pre-Novices assisted in repairing the damages.

 On 17th July, the community hosted the 2015 Career Guidance Meeting.
-About 1,200 Grade Twelve pupils came to the centre and eight colleges and universities put together, attended the meeting the colleges and universities came on board to help the young boys and girls make right career choices after they leave school.
-The community also took advance of the seminar to advertise the Technical College as well.
+About 1,200 Grade Twelve pupils came to the centre.
+Eight colleges and universities put together, attended the meeting.
+The colleges and universities came on board to help the young boys and girls make right career choices after they leave school.
+The community also took advantage of the seminar to advertise the Technical College as well.

 During the latter part of the year, renovations to the Pre-Novitiate House was still ongoing.

-On 29th August, the centre hosted over 5 000 women from all over Ndola Diocese who had come to spent Seminarian Funds to His Grace the Rite Reverend Bishop of Ndola, Dr. Alike Banda.
+On 29th August, the centre hosted over 5 000 women from all over Ndola Diocese who had come to present Seminarian Funds to His Grace the Rite Reverend Bishop of Ndola, Dr. Alick Banda.
 The whole centre was literally taken over by these celebrations, it was a busy day for the Salesian Community.

 St. Patrick Parish in Mufulira celebrated 75 years Jubilee since inception of the parish.
 The centre Bras Band was invited to these celebrations.

-The new year was ushered in by the Thanksgiving Party for the youths which began at 20;30 hrs.
+The new year was ushered in by a Thanksgiving Party for the youths which began at 20:30 hrs.
 Fr.
 Leszek welcomed all the youths.
 Bro.
-Joseph led the reflection under the theme for the centre: ‘Awake, Arise and Shine’.
+Joseph Nyondo led the reflection under the theme for the centre: ‘Awake, Arise and Shine’.

 The youths saw the new year with a lot of jubilation accompanied by party games.

-In January 2016 the community after the permission of the Provincial Fr George Challisery started a new very important project of establishment of Don Bosco Technical Secondary School with enrolment of 32 students of one Great Eight class.
-Br.
-Joseph Nyondo at the same time commence the application for Grand Aided status to the Ministry of General Education.
+In January 2016, the community after the permission from the Provincial Fr George Challisery, started a new important project of establishment of Don Bosco Technical Secondary School, with enrolment of thirty-two students for one Grade 8 class.
+At the same time, Br.
+Joseph Nyondo commenced the application for Grant Aided status of the school to Ministry of General Education.

 At the beginning of 2016, the Prenovices together with Fr.
 Eustace began preparing the new library for students.